 - The client agrees, or you may need to continue to negotiate until you reach agreement, then the job is confirmed.

-- You collect full payment or a deposit if it is a big job, then instruct your contractor to begin work and pay them a deposit or installment if required.
+- You collect full payment or a deposit, then instruct your contractor to begin work and pay them a deposit or installment if required.

 - The job is completed and returned to the client, you pay the contractor for the job and keep the profit margin for yourself.